Identifying optimal cycles in quantum thermal machines with reinforcement-learning: Results

 respectively as the instantaneous power of a heat engine E (since the total heat extracted coincides with the work if the internal energy difference is zero), and as the instantaneous cooling power of a refrigerator R.

-Our goal is to determine the optimal driving, i.e. to determine the functions $\vec{u}(t)$ and $d(t)$ that maximize the average power \textit{in the long run}.
+Our goal is to determine the optimal driving, i.e. to determine the functions $\mathbf{u}(t)$ and $d(t)$ that maximize the average power in the long run.
 We thus define the following exponentially weighted average of the power

 where $\bar{\gamma}$ determines the timescale over which we average.
-The main idea is the following: in the \textit{short term}, we can maximize the power by taking advantage of the state preparation of the system, for example by extracting all the free energy from the system.
+While we do not enforce any periodic structure on the controls $\mathbf{u}(t)$ and $d(t)$, we expect the RL agent to automatically discover the optimality of periodically driving the QTM and the corresponding driving period.
+The intuition is the following: in the short term, we can maximize the power by taking advantage of the state preparation of the system, for example by extracting all the free energy from the system.
 However, the amount of work that can be extracted this way is bounded, while the work that can be extracted through cycles scales with the number of performed cycles, i.e. with time.
 Therefore in the long run, i.e. for small enough $\bar{\gamma}$, we expect the maximization of Eq.~(\ref{eq:avg_p_def}) to naturally discover thermodynamic cycles and to prevent the exploitation of transient effects.
 We confirm this hypothesis in all QTMs studied below.

-\section{Reinforcement Learning for Quantum Thermal Machines}
+\subsection{Reinforcement Learning for Quantum Thermal Machines}

 We formulate the power optimization problem as a discounted, continuing RL task.
 As we will demonstrate, this approach is able to learn far-from-equilibrium finite-time thermodynamic cycles with high performance.